-What did you do before you came to Kinnevik?
+What did you do before you joined Kinnevik?

 Why did you apply to Kinnevik?

-Simultaneously you get to put so many of your own practical skills to the test through project management and execution by either leading projects yourself or by working closely with several different teams: anything from doing research on a potential investment with the investment team or preparing a press release with the communication and investor relations team.
-It is a chance to see and understand many parts of the business, to test your wings and see in what setting you enjoy working in.
+Simultaneously the role is perfect since you get to wear many hats and put so many of your own practical skills to the test through project management and execution.
+This involves leading projects by yourself or by working closely with several different teams - anything from doing research on a potential investment with the investment team or preparing a press release with the communication and investor relations team.
+It’s the perfect chance to experience and understand the many complexities of different business functions and discover what you enjoy the most.

 What do you think you will learn from this year?

-By following the CEO, I learn what questions and challenges a formal leader faces and how important it is to manage different stakeholders.
-That I am certain that I will be able to leverage in my future career as I believe managing expectations will be important in any role, matter if you are a CEO, trainee or analyst.
-The only thing that differs is who those stakeholders are.
+By following the CEO, I will learn what questions and challenges a business leader must deal with and how difficult, yet important it is to manage different stakeholders.
+I am certain that I will be able to leverage this holistic perspective on business building in my future career.
+As LUMA #35, Johan, puts it, “Undivided attention to divided topics” will be a key learning.

 Describe the role?

-On the one hand side, you work really closely with the CEO and management team and get to be the spider in the web in that setting as you have a unique helicopter perspective of the company.
-Those workstreams include preparing the agenda for the management meetings, planning of bi-annual Kinnevik strategy sessions, and making sure that the team follow up on our short- and long-term goals.
+You work closely with the CEO and management team and get to be the spider in the web in that setting as you have a unique helicopter view of the company.
+Those workstreams include preparing the agenda for the management meetings and attending them, planning of bi-annual Kinnevik strategy sessions, shadowing Georgi during any meeting you find interesting, and making sure that the team follow up on our short- and long-term goals.

-At the same time, you get to dig deep into the practical work with the different teams.
+At the same time, you get deep exposure to the what the different teams do.
 That is to some extent shaped by what happens in Kinnevik during that year.
-I’m entering at a time where Kinnevik is pivoting towards becoming Europe’s leading growth investor, so naturally, I try to spend time with the investment team on sourcing and evaluating potential investments opportunities, with the platform team to support our growing portfolio as well as with the investor relations team to demonstrate to the market how we are executing on that strategy.
+I’m entering at a time where difficult macroeconomic factors have put significant pressure on both public and private market valuations.
+This presents an opportunity for Kinnevik in its pivot towards becoming Europe’s leading growth investor, as we have a sizeable cash position ready to be deployed into exciting companies.
+Therefore, I try to spend time with the investment team on sourcing and evaluating potential investments opportunities, with the platform team to support our growing portfolio as well as with the strategy & finance team to shape and track our implementation of Kinnevik’s strategy.

 Your impression after three months?

 It is an exciting time to be joining.
-I’ve always had the view that the company is very large, probably due to that it is listed, has a long heritage and a strong brand.
-However, what surprised me the most was the fact that the organisation is run by less than 40 people in total, based in London and Stockholm.
-In that sense, it is easy to become close with everyone, and my perspective and thought are really appreciated.
+Before joining, I had the impression Kinnevik was a large company, probably due to that it is listed, has a long heritage and a strong brand.
+However, what surprised me the most was that the organisation is run by less than 40 people in total, based in London and Stockholm.
+As a result, the hierarchy is quite flat and everyone is willing to help each other, even if it is not “in their job description”.
+Therefore, it is quite easy to become close with everyone, and have your perspective and thoughts be appreciated.

 It is also easy to get involved in all aspects of the business which allows the LUMA to tailor the year to be the most interesting for her / him.
-However, as there only is 24 hours in the day, there comes a challenge with managing your own time.
-With that said, it is clear that the opportunities are endless.
+It truly is an (almost!) blank canvas.
+However, as there only is 24 hours in the day, time management is a challenge.
+With that said, the opportunities are endless.